morleym/furtive-handbook/docs/format-swiss.md

 Typically, Swiss is used as an initial stage to whittle a larger group down to a smaller group for an elimination bracket final.
 This is accomplished by either:

 * Playing out a full number of rounds with all competitors, and then advancing a certain number from the top of the leaderboard afterwards.
-This is usually called "the top cut" advancing.
+Commonly called "the top cut" advancing.

 *or*

 * Setting a threshold record for advancement/elimination (e.g. "win 3 matches and advance, lose 3 matches and be eliminated")
-  * This gets messy if you don't have a 'square' number of competitors (8, 16, 32, etc.)
+  * This is only recommended if the number of competitors is a power of 2 (like 8, 16, 32, etc.)
+  * This effectively makes Swiss into an 'eliminating' format

-The former is usually used in larger fields of open competition, where numbers of competitors are unpredictable.
+The former is used in larger fields of open competition, where numbers of competitors are unpredictable.
-The latter is more commonly used in invitational events where the number of competitors is controlled.
+The latter is used less frequently, in invitational events where the number of competitors is controlled.

 ### Tiebreakers